IceCreamSandwhich/TacoBell-CMCR/README.md

 # TacoBell-CMCR
-3 lb lifter robot for competitions
+3 lb lifter robot with weapon arm for competitions